-The master programme is organised into three tracks - International Finance, Development and International Trade.
-Regardless of the track, in the first three semesters, students must take the six core classes (two semesters of microeconomics, macroeconomics, and econometrics),.
+The master programme is organised into four tracks -International Finance, Development, International Trade and Sustainable Finance and Development.
+Regardless of the track, in the first three semesters, students must take the six core classes (two semesters of microeconomics, macroeconomics, and econometrics).
 A math refresher course (affectionately known as the "math bootcamp") is taken before the beginning of the first semester.
 The track-specific courses are taken from the second semester onwards.
 In addition, students select electives offered by the department as well as some courses offered by other departments (law, history, political science, anthropology and sociology) and partner institutions (e.g. the University of Geneva or Lausanne).
 The master's thesis is written during the fourth semester.
-During the third semester, students may also have the option of participating in an exchange at one of our partner institutions.
+During the third semester, students have the option of participating in an exchange at one of our partner institutions.